crownstone/crownstone-home-assistant/README.md

 * Presence devices/entities to keep track of who is in which room
 * Custom presence triggers that can be used in automations to make your whole home react to presence changes
 * Custom presence conditions that can be used in automations to check current presence of specific users in a room

+This version builds directly on top of the core integration, so the core is stable.
+The extra features have been tested well, but have not been reviewed by any Home Assistant members, it is therefore possible they are not fully optimized yet or contain bugs.
+For the most stable experience, we recommend using the core version.
+If you like the extra features, you can keep using the HACS version.

 ![Crownstone integration dashboard example](/images/dashboard.png)